NachoxMacho/homelab-template/talos/README.md

 ## Adding extra nodes

 Before you run any other talosctl commands against your cluster in the future, you need to config the talosctl client to use the correct configuration.
+You only need to do this once per bash/powershell session.

 ```bash
 export TALOSCONFIG=tmp/talosconfig